 Free QuoteGet Help Now

-Citizens Insurance vs. Private Market Florida: Which Is Right for You?
+Citizens Insurance vs. Private Market Florida: How to Get Off Citizens

 Citizens is Florida's insurer of last resort — not always the best option.
-Here's how to decide which is right for your home.
+Here's how to compare private carriers, leave Citizens, and decide what's right for your home.

 Citizens Property Insurance Corporation is one of the most misunderstood entities in Florida's insurance landscape.
 Some homeowners treat it as a last resort to be avoided at all costs.
 Others assume it's automatically the best option because it's backed by the state.
 The truth is more nuanced — and understanding it could save you thousands of dollars or protect you from a catastrophic coverage gap.